elosla1756/16_Amazon_Vine_Analysis_Big_Data/README.md

 * review_body
 * review_date

-#### In Deliverable 1, using PySpark, we extracted the dataset, transformed the data, connected to an AWS RDS instance, and loaded the transformed data into pgAdmin by creating 4 different tables.
+#### In Deliverable 1, using PySpark, we extracted the dataset, transformed the data, and connected to an AWS RDS instance.

 ![Del 1 Image 1](Images/Del_1_DF.png)

+#### We finally loaded the transformed data into pgAdmin by creating 4 different tables.

 ![Del 1 Image 2](Images/Del_1_Customers_Table.png)